Aristotelia serrata: Description

-Aristotelia serrata, also known as wineberry, is a small deciduous fast-growing tree or shrub.
-The tree can reach up to 10m tall, with a trunk diameter up to 30 cm.
-The bark is pale brown, smooth and patterned with flat lenticels.
-Branches are long, slender and spreading, branchlets have a reddish-brown color when pubescent.

-Leaves

 Aristotelia serrata leaves have distinguishable traits.
-Leaves are thin, deeply and sharply serrated, light or dark green on adaxial surface, often pinkish green on abaxial surface, veins distinct on both surfaces, size between 5-12 x 4–8 cm.
+Leaves are thin, deeply and sharply serrated, light or dark green on adaxial surface, often pinkish green on abaxial surface, veins distinct on both surfaces, size between 5–12 x 4–8 cm.
 The leaves, are disposed in opposite or subopposite pairs.
 They have drawn-out, pointed tips and prominent veins forming an obvious net-like vein pattern on both sides.
 The margins are strikingly toothed, with larger, narrowly pointed, irregular, jagged teeth bearing smaller teeth.
 Some trees have red-purple twigs and leaf undersides; others are just green.
 The leaves have long stalks, and each leaf stalk has a pair of small, narrow stipules, sometimes a few teeth, at its base.
 In the axils of the leafstalks are pointed buds, which can grow out into leafy shots or inflorescences.